Traditional vs Low-Code Development: What to Choose?

 • Applications that are not highly complex or performance-intensive;

-• Businesses that are interested in rapid application development.
+• Businesses that are interested in rapid application development;

-Traditional custom development is best for:
+Traditional development is best for:

 • Large-scale solutions with unique requirements;